The clinic has received the following samples in the past two weeks:

 Colletotrichum leaf spot on ivy.

 What we believe to be winter injury on boxwood (and other evergreens) has been very common, widespread and abundant this spring.
 See photo below.
 This past winter was tough on the plants and many look terrible.
 At this time the extent of damage is unknown.
 It's unclear if the damage is limited to just the foliage or if the branches are also dead.
 Wait until late May or June before taking any action.
 The boxwoods should begin to develop new growth in the next few weeks.
 Prune out those areas that remain brown in late May.
 Plants that are largely dead will probably need to be replaced.
-For more information on boxwood problems please see next week's ISU Extension Yard & Garden column.
+For more information on boxwood problems please see May, 2009 ISU Extension Yard & Garden column.